draios/onprem-install-docs/6.X/6.6.0/03-upgrade.md

   (OpenShift installs only) Domain name the Sysdig collector will be served on.
   When not configured it defaults to whatever is configured for sysdig.dnsName.
 - [`sysdig.ingressNetworking`](docs/configuration_parameters.md#sysdigingressnetworking):
-  The networking construct used to expose the Sysdig API and collector.
+  The networking construct that exposes the Sysdig API and collector.
 Options
   are:

-  - hostnetwork: sets the hostnetworking in the ingress daemonset and opens host ports for api and collector.
+  - hostnetwork: sets the host networking in the ingress daemonset and opens host ports for API and collector.
 This does not create a Kubernetes service.
   - loadbalancer: creates a service of type loadbalancer and expects that your Kubernetes cluster can provision a load balancer with your cloud provider.
   - nodeport: creates a service of type nodeport.
 The node ports can be customized with:

-    - sysdig.ingressNetworkingInsecureApiNodePort
+    - `sysdig.ingressNetworkingInsecureApiNodePort`
-    - sysdig.ingressNetworkingApiNodePort
+    - `sysdig.ingressNetworkingApiNodePort`
-    - sysdig.ingressNetworkingCollectorNodePort
+    - `sysdig.ingressNetworkingCollectorNodePort`

-**NOTE**: If doing an airgapped install (see Airgapped Installation Options), you would also edit the following values:
+**NOTE**: If you are performing an airgapped install (see Airgapped Installation Options), you would also edit the following values:

 - [`airgapped_registry_name`](docs/configuration_parameters.md#airgapped_registry_name):